 Well, that is not our takeaway from the lawsuit.
-Our takeaway is that Oracle is suing under a series of untested assumptions regarding its control over their software that is highly negative for customers and also entirely out of conformance with other items.
-For example if you want your car worked on, YOU, not GM get to choose who to take it to.
+Our takeaway is that Oracle is suing under a series of untested assumptions regarding its control over its software that is highly negative for customers and also entirely out of conformance with other items.
+For example, if you want your car worked on, YOU, not GM get to choose who to take it to.
 The same applies to refrigerators and….well all purchased items.
 This is a lawsuit designed to discredit a legitimate business model.

 Oracle Has Become Impoverished Due to Rimini Street?

 One of the more amusing things is for a company with a CEO worth $1/2 a billion and Larry Ellison worth north of $70 billion that Rimini Street has severely cramped their lifestyle.
 The situation is so dire that Larry Ellison may have to sell one of his islands.

 “Another important consideration is the impact on end customers.
 Rimini Street can offer low-cost support services because it didn’t incur the overhead of creating the enterprise applications it services, and it’s not providing the security patches and updates Oracle customers receive as part of Oracle-brand maintenance agreements.”